nushell/nushell.github.io/book/shells_in_shells.md

 ───┴────────┴───────────────────────────────
 ```

-The [`shells`](/commands/docs/shells.md) command shows us there are three shells currently active: our original "nushell" source directory and now this new "book" directory.
+The [`shells`](/commands/docs/shells.md) command shows us there are three shells: our original "nushell" source directory, "book" directory and "music" directory which is currently active.

 We can jump between these shells with the [`n`](/commands/docs/n.md), [`p`](/commands/docs/p.md) and [`g`](/commands/docs/g.md) shortcuts, short for "next", "previous" and "goto":